qsgb/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 We caculate the total number of rows containing NA, there are 2304 rows.
 Then we replace all these NAs by the mean steps in the corresponding interval across all days and creat a new dataset with these filling in data.
+This fillingin was imputated by a for loop, we looked at each row if there was missing value we filled it with the mean steps in this interval.

 ```r